jmetcher2/slideshow/readme.md

 * Errors are not handled gracefully.
 If anything is not where Slideshow expects it to be (e.g. the config file), you'll get at least a stack trace and probably an abrupt exit as well.
 Do send me the stack trace if this happens :)
 * Slideshow keeps an in-memory list of the full paths to all images in the specified folder.
 If you give it a filesystem with millions of files, it will probably run out of memory.
 * Likewise, Slideshow does not do any sanity checks on the size of images.
 It works fine with my 12MP images, but you could give it arbitrarily large images and cause problems.

+Note: resizing images on the fly takes a fair bit of processing power.
+If you want to minimise resource usage, pre-process your images to be no bigger than the physical screen size.
+This will also reduce disk traffic.
+On most computers you'll never notice the overhead, but very slow or very busy computers might appreciate the break, and you'll save a few milliwatts.

+To give you an idea of the overhead range: The very low-end all-in-one PC that I use as a digital photo frame takes about 1.3 seconds to load a 12 megapixel image from disk, resize it, and display it.
+My high end development machine takes about 65 milliseconds to load and display a 0.8 megapixel image that doesn't need resizing.

 Disclaimer
 ----------